-These days, Trinidad is a touristy town, known for its well-preserved, beautiful colonial center hosting great restaurants and musical venues.
+These days, Trinidad is a touristy town, known for its well-preserved, beautiful colonial center with great restaurants and musical venues.
 And it was the sugar money with which this colonial jewel was built.
 The nearby Valle de Ingenios (the Valley of the Sugar Mills) was a premier sugar cane growing area that, at one time, was home to more than 50 sugar mills.
 Given its historical importance, the valley, together with Trinidad, has been recognized as a UNESCO World Heritage Site.

-Trinidad’s colonial heart unabashedly showcases the riches of the former sugar industry.
+Trinidad’s historical heart unabashedly showcases the riches of the former sugar industry.
 Plaza Mayor is dominated by an imposing two-story Palacio Brunet that once belonged to the Borrell family, one of the wealthiest sugar magnates of the day.
-The neighboring Palacio Cantero and other colonial buildings similarly exhibit what could be bought and built with the “white gold” money back in the day.
-For a couple of days in Trinidad, we roamed the cobblestone streets, got inside colonial mansions, and enjoyed the views from various towers and viewpoints.
+The neighboring Palacio Cantero and other buildings similarly exhibit what could be bought and built with the “white gold” money back in the day.
+For a couple of days in Trinidad, we roamed the cobblestone streets, got inside colonial mansions, and enjoyed the views from various viewpoints.

 52630474575_644f06d9e6_k